-A sewing friend gifted me a pair of sheer voile curtains.
-She’d intended sew a robe chemise but there wasn’t enough fabric, so she reckoned she’d see what I could make with them instead.
+A sewing friend gifted me a pair of sheer voile curtains to see what I could make with them.
 One became a ruffled 1780s apron and the other became a white muslin summer mantelet!

 A Blonde Silk Gauze Mantelet

-One of my favorite 18th Century costume references is a portrait by Sir Nathanial Dance-Tolland.
+One of my favorite 18th Century costume references is this portrait of Olive Craster by Sir Nathanial Dance-Tolland.
 I love the puffy blue stomacher bows.
 I love the enormous pearls worn high on her neck.
 I love her pet squirrel.
-But mostly I love the lace mantelet that she is wearing over the top of all of it.
-While less heavily textured, this embroidered silk gauze from FabricGuru has such a similar scale and vibe to the fabric in the portrait that I reckoned it was MEANT.
-I would make the blonde silk gauze mantelet from the portrait!
+But mostly I love the lace mantelet that she is wearing over the top of all of it!
+When I found this embroidered silk fabric I reckoned it was MEANT.
+Let’s see if i can make the blonde silk gauze mantelet from the portrait!

 Pacific Northwestern 1790s Style